Tesla hires Apple VP to lead vehicle development

-DETROIT, Oct 24 (Reuters) - Tesla Motors Inc, maker of the Model S electric car, hired a former Apple Inc executive to lead development of the electric carmaker’s new vehicles.
+DETROIT (Reuters) - Tesla Motors Inc (TSLA.O), maker of the Model S electric car, hired a former Apple Inc (AAPL.O) executive to lead development of the electric carmaker’s new vehicles.

 At Apple, Doug Field oversaw the development of products including the latest MacBook Air, MacBook Pro and iMac, Tesla said in a press release announcing the hiring on Thursday.